mrkishi/veonim/docs/readme.md

 # docs

-here come dat docs boi. ayyy lmao
+this is documentation. nobody ready documentation tho. this is so sad. can we get 50 likes?

-## quick start
+## quick start copypasta config

 Below is a snippet of configuration settings if you just want to quickly try out some Veonim features.
 It is highly recommended to personalize the settings according to your workflow (especially the keybindings!).
 See the rest of this guide for more info.